Manuel-S/Scrappy/README.md

 ####Samples####

+1.)
 [WolframCalculator][s1]: Commandline tool which sends an expression to wolframalpha.com and displays the plain-text result to the user.
+2.)
+[Tests][s2]: Check out the tests for Scrappy to see what can be done with it.

 ####Planned Features####